 Then, whatever substances are left move on to the large intestines.
 Here, the colon removes most of the water from the substances.
 The colon also is populated by good bacteria which live in it and produce Vitamin K for the body.
 As a final part of the digestion, the waste material is then squeezed into the rectum and the waste exits the body.

-- Your Digestive System and How It Works - This PDF document explains how food is digested as it travels through the digestive system.
+- Your Digestive System and How It Works - This page explains how food is digested as it travels through the digestive system.